MichaelVelarde/briefcase/README.md

 ## Projects

+### Ionic Application for Printing Production Control | Hobbie 3D Print
+**Folder:** 3D-Hobbie-Print

+Developed an application to manage 3D printing production, employing best clean coding practices while ensuring the proper functionality of specific company printers.

 ### Application in Ionic for storage control | S.K Bolivia 3D Printers
-**Folder:** Data_Eng_Capstone_Project
+**Folder:** 3D-Print-App

 Developed an application aimed at improving company management and organization for enhanced efficiency, utilizing Ionic and Firebase, making the application accessible on both Android and iOS platforms

-### Ionic Application for Printing Production Control | Hobbie 3D Print
-**Folder:** Google_Data_Analytics

-Developed an application to manage 3D printing production, employing best clean coding practices while ensuring the proper functionality of specific company printers.

 ### React Website for Administration and Control | Graduation Project
-**Folder:** Squeeze_Play
+**Folder:** proyect-caroco-gema

 Developed a React website for the administration and control of mining production as part of my graduation project, ensuring accurate tracking of employees, production, sales, machine maintenance, and additional expenses for the mineral processing